What to expect?

 - A typical massage will last between 15 to 25 minutes (this can be shortened to 5 minutes if you’re in a hurry).
 Consider it your best work commitment ever.

-The chairs using during the massage are cushioned, ergonomically designed to relieve pressure on the spine, hips and shoulders and also adjustable, so people of any height and weight can use them.
-You should be aware that you need to adopt a forward facing , upright kneeling position during treatment, so chronic conditions such as herniated discs or a well documented history of hypertension may mean that you would be advised by the practitioner to avoid chair massage and opt for something different.
+These miracle chairs are both cushioned and ergonomically-designed to relieve pressure on the spine, hips and shoulders.
+They’re also fully adjustable, so people of all shapes and sizes can use them!
+You should be aware that you need to adopt a somewhat bendy position during treatment, so chronic conditions such as herniated discs or a well-documented history of hypertension may mean that you’ll be advised by your practitioner to avoid chair massage and opt for something different.